codecare/gokeeper/README.md

-gokeeper is a command line passwort vault written in go
+gokeeper is a command line password vault written in go

 sample output